Despotism as Practiced in the U.S.A. (Part I); Antihemorrhagic Vitamin Effect of Honey; High Points (Prost-X)

 One defendant spent more profits to clear himself than his business could earn in twenty years.
 A federal court castigated the OPA for its chicanery and completely exonerated the defendants.
 But the effect of such contemptible tactics is to destroy such businesses.
 No monetary compensation was available to the defendant.
 The law is very one-sided: he would be fined triple damages of his overcharges if he were found guilty, and if exonerated, he still had to pay his own losses and expenses.

-(To be continued in the August 1960 issue of Applied Trophotherapy.)
+(See Part II in the August 1960 issue of Applied Trophotherapy.)

 - News Letter of the Academy of Applied Nutrition, March 1949.
 (Quoted in Lee Foundation for Nutritional Research reprint 30E.)